shergreen/SatGen/README.md

 complete set of exercises.
 TreeGen.py generates EPS merger trees and initializes satellites at the first virial-crossing.
 SatEvo.py evolves the satellites.
-Examples that utilize some of the updates to the model introduced in Green+20 and Green+21 for dark matter-only systems are shown in TreeGen_Sub.py and SubEvo.py
+Examples that utilize some of the updates to the model introduced in Green et al. (2021a) and Green et al. (2021b) for dark matter-only systems are shown in TreeGen_Sub.py and SubEvo.py

 These programs are process-based parallelized using python's multiprocessing library.